harryhanYuhao/guide_for_self_studying_programming/src/introduction/what_is_a_computer.md

 1. The desktop environment, which is a series of software that controls the windows and graphical output of the computer,
 1. Some [utility software](https://www.gnu.org/software/binutils/) for assemble the assembly, searching symbols, linking object files, managing archives, etc.

-Some softwares seem mundane, but are essential:
+Some other softwares seem even more mundane, but are essential:

 1. An application for user login;
 1. A software to create and delete files and directory,